Book with Confidence: Enjoy peace of mind — your 20% deposit is fully refundable up to 60 days before departure. See terms & conditions.

 Departure

-Your tour ends in Luang Prabang.
-It is served by Luang Prabang International Airport.
-We can transfer by private car to Luang Prabang International Airport, located just 4–5 km from the town center.
+Your tour ends in Luang Prabang which is served by Luang Prabang International Airport.
+You can pre-book a taxi to reach the airport.
 The drive takes around 10–15 minutes.

 Airport transfer: Hanoi to Luang Prabang